facundoolano/rpg-cli/README.md

 #### Pacman (Arch Linux)

-rpg-cli can be installed from the [community repository](https://archlinux.org/packages/community/x86_64/rpg-cli/) for Arch Linux:
+rpg-cli can be installed from the [extra repository](https://archlinux.org/packages/extra/x86_64/rpg-cli/) for Arch Linux:

     $ pacman -S rpg-cli
 </details>